ml2425/agent-capstone/README.md

 - **Gradio** for the excellent UI framework
 - **BioPython** for PubMed integration
 - Medical ontology schema based on standard medical knowledge representation
+- **Google Gemini** for image generation used in architecture diagrams

 ## References